offbyone/ideas/content/old/events/duplication-efforts.md

 Since i don't believe in the existence of a soul, my issue is a bit simpler, since i think that the human brain is the seat of the self -and, if the brain is never allowed to develop - this is possible, bear in mind - then there's no person to violate.
 Remove the brain but for the cerebral cortex, and all you have is meat.
 True, it'll look human, and thus make all kinds of people swoon at the 'horror' of what's being done to *it*, but it won't really be a person, it'll be an object, with all the attendant 'rights' that i feel should be attributed to such a thing.

 See?
 Messy.
 No matter how far this new ability is taken, there's going to be decades where the research is ugly, and scary.
 It takes time to progress from the stage we're at to a place where we can grow just a heart or just a hand, or just a spinal cord, for the people who need it.
 Me?
-I'm willing to wait through that if it means great good will come to all people in the end\...
+I'm willing to wait through that if it means great good will come to all people in the end...

 Just ask Marie Curie sometime about the necessity for painful science before it can be made safe.
 More to the point, ask every scientist that safely studies the radiations that killed her.
 It's a rare truly beneficial science that doesn't have nasty side effects that have to be learned the hard way.